CALL OUR LITTLE ROCK OFFICE

 Central Dental strives to provide fast and efficient orthodontic treatment; however, this will not be done at the expense of the overall health and well-being of the patient.
 Often times treatment lengths are shortened by focusing on simply straightening the teeth without regard for the proper bite alignment or jaw position; this directly conflicts with Central Dental’s comprehensive treatment philosophy.
 As the old adage goes, “Anything worth having is worth waiting for”.

 Meet Dr. Dalton

 Dr. Dalton has dedicated 30 years to the study and practice of dentistry and 20 years of practice in TMJ and dental sleep medicine.

 Dr. Dalton is the only dentist in the state of Arkansas who is triple board certified with the American Board of Craniofacial Pain (ABCP), American Board of Dental Sleep Medicine, and the American Board of Craniofacial Dental Sleep Medicine.

 Contact Central Dental

-If you’re interested in neuromuscular orthodontics (braces) in Little Rock, Conway or Central Arkansas, Central Dental can provide you with treatment options that will achieve beautiful yet functional results.
-The doctors and team members at Central Dental will work with you to provide a customized treatment plan that will create the amazing smile you’ve been looking for.
+If you’re interested in neuromuscular orthodontics (braces) in Little Rock, Conway, or Central Arkansas, Central Dental can provide you with treatment options that will achieve beautiful yet functional results.
+Our doctors and team members will work with you to provide a customized treatment plan that will create the amazing smile you’ve been looking for.

-Please call us today at (501) 225-1577 to schedule a consultation for neuromuscular orthodontics, or braces, at Central Dental!
+Please give us a call at (501) 225-1577 to schedule a consultation or send us a message below!